orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Yellow is how you could define zero.
 Or a selection pointer on pink. ; Basically you can define the boundary as a zero point. ; "split point between opposites" ; "distinguishability begins here for modular structure" ; ... "selection"
 ![[Pasted image 20240501193810.png]]

-Mathematics as ignoring `.self` ? or something close to it.

 Defer to [[Jonathan Gorard]]'s work, for more physics details there.
 As for example this: ["The boundary of a boundary is always empty."](https://twitter.com/getjonwithit/status/1784599157015007391)

 - Something like: Constantly all the rays as functions are executing (in orbits), then if something causes something else's behavior to change, you get the inconsistencies.